22

 What is Sickle Cell Disease?

 Sickle cell disorder is an inherited condition of the red blood cells.
 The serious form of this disorder is known as Sickle Cell Anaemia.
-Other disorders include Cooley’s anaemia, haemoglobin SC and haemoglobin SD disease.
+Other disorders include Cooley’s anaemia, haemoglobin SC and hemoglobin SD disease.
 Normal red blood cells are round like doughnuts, and they move through small blood tubes in the body to deliver oxygen.
 Sickle red blood cells become hard, sticky and sickle shape.
 When these hard and pointed red cells go through the small blood tube, they clog blood flow and break apart.
 This can cause pain, tissue damage and a low blood count, or anaemia.

 You inherit the abnormal haemoglobin from parents if both are carriers of the sickle cell trait.
 The abnormal haemoglobin can also be inherited if one of your parents has sickle cell disease.
 Sickle cell disease is not contagious.
 You are born with the sickle cell haemoglobin and it is present for life..